Inducted into the American Quarter Horse Hall of Fame in 2004

 The palominos raised on Horse Patch Farms were featured in a 1970’s Marlboro advertising campaign.
 Jack and Mildred were later inducted into the Palomino Horse Breeders of America Hall of Fame.

 Jack died in 1994, leaving Mildred to run the operation.
-As of 1997, she had 24 broodmares.
+In 1997, she had 24 broodmares.
 She used four stallions: Moolah’s Choice, Rosy Sweet Choice, Andrew R Sweet, and Lee Bee Sweet.

-Janowitz stays involved in AQHA by attending the annual AQHA conventions.
+Janowitz would stay involved in AQHA by attending the annual AQHA conventions.

 “I go in and speak my mind, but I don’t get up and talk just to be talking,” she would say.
 “It’s never something just for me or because I have a particular horse.
 If I have a crusade that I think is good for the Association and its members, that’s what I like to bring out.”